rbnhd/pipeline-webapp-x/README.md

     See more about the metrics at [Configure logging and monitoring for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/config-logging-monitoring)

-3. **Tracing**: Open source tools like **[OpenTelemetry](https://opentelemetry.io/)** can also be explored if needed.
+3. **Tracing**: Open source tools like **[OpenTelemetry](https://opentelemetry.io/)**.
 In production environments, Ideally, we will also use OpenTelemetry tracking package, to send traces to [Google Cloud Trace](https://cloud.google.com/trace) for inspection and analysis; and create analysis report on Cloud Trace to analyse user requuest.
 See more here.
 [Easy Telemetry Instrumentation on GKE with the OpenTelemetry Operator](https://cloud.google.com/blog/topics/developers-practitioners/easy-telemetry-instrumentation-gke-opentelemetry-operator/)
     - *Usage*: Distributed tracing with OpenTelemetry provides visibility into the interactions between our services.
 This can help us understand the flow of requests through our system, identify bottlenecks and latency issues, and understand the impact of changes or failures of a service on other services in the system.